 A Look at Anti-Spam Software Pricing

 With anti-spam software pricing, it is not necessarily a case of “you get what you pay for”.
 Some less expensive software is equally as good – if not better – than software sold by “leading” software developers, and reviewing software price comparison websites is often not much help, as the owners of the websites want to sell their “top-rated” anti-spam software in order to get the best commission.

 In some cases, anti-spam software pricing excludes the cost of software updates or it may be necessary to pay for a guaranteed level of service.
-Some vendors offer features such as anti-virus scanning or outbound scanning as an optional (premium) extra, while others bundle their anti-spam software into multi-component packages – most of which may never get used.
+Some anti spam email software vendors offer features such as anti-virus scanning or outbound scanning as an optional (premium) extra, while others bundle their anti-spam software into multi-component packages – most of which may never get used.

 It is recommended to select a vendor that is flexible in their licensing so, if the number of mailboxes to protect increases or decreases, so does the price.
 Vendors offering this service often charge according to the number of mailboxes, the preferred deployment option, and the most convenient payment cycle.
 An example of how this works can be found in our “Instant Quote Calculator”.

 Although it is natural businesses want to pay the best price for the best anti-spam software, the price paid is likely to be negligible compared with the cost of spam email.
 The average office employee spends 2.8 minutes per day managing spam email.
 Multiply 2.8 minutes by 1,000 employees and 250 working days per year, and businesses could be losing more than 11,000 hours per year in productivity costs.